 - Administrative costs and overhead are reduced because they are shared by all of the trust accounts.

 - A service coordinator, who is an experienced, licensed social worker, is assigned to serve as the primary contact for each beneficiary and family.

 7. PLAN offers different kinds of services to beneficiaries than individual trustees.
 Please tell me more about that.

-PLAN, a nonprofit organization, serves as trustee not simply one person.
-The organization and its staff are highly experienced with trust administration and the protection of public benefits, PLAN relieves family members of these responsibilities, allowing them to focus on their relationship with their loved one.
+PLAN, a nonprofit organization, serves as trustee, not simply one person.
+The organization and its staff are highly experienced with trust administration and the protection of public benefits.
+PLAN relieves family members of the heavy burdens of trust administration, while welcoming their input in spending plans, allowing families to focus on the relationship and care of their loved one.

 PLAN offers social services support.
-PLAN has knowledgeable, experienced, compassionate social workers who follow the complicated and ever-changing rules of the trust and public benefits.
+PLAN has knowledgeable, experienced, compassionate social workers who follow the complicated and ever-changing rules of special needs trusts and public benefits.
 They serve as the primary liaison with the beneficiary and family and the access point for disbursements.